andrew/ultimate-awesome/README.md

 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
 - [awesome-ocr-llm](https://github.com/yuliang-liu/awesome-ocr-llm) - OCR in the Era of Large Language Models.
+- [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
+- [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.
 - [awesome-devins](https://github.com/e2b-dev/awesome-devins) - Awesome Devin-inspired AI agents.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.